orreries/Advanced-GIS_QOZ/README.md

 QOZs mostly appear in Low–Low mortgage clusters, indicating that they are located in the weakest mortgage markets.
 A smaller number fall within High–Low or Low–High outlier tracts, suggesting uneven or emerging areas of investment or development potential.

-# **Getis–Ord Gi* (Hot Spot Analysis)**

-The Gi* hotspot map shows statistically significant concentrations of mortgage activity.
-Strong hotspots (95–99% confidence) occur in the San Francisco Peninsula, Silicon Valley, Oakland, and Sacramento metro area.
-Cold spots are found in the Central Valley, rural northern counties, and outer exurban regions.

-Most QOZs do not intersect strong mortgage hotspots.
-Instead, they tend to lie in cold-spot or non-significant areas.
-When overlaps do occur, they are usually at lower confidence levels (around 90%).
-This suggests that QOZs are rarely placed in locations with strong underlying mortgage investment dynamics.

-# **Mortgage Density Patterns**

-The geography of “units with mortgages” confirms the findings from Moran’s I and the hotspot analysis.
-Mortgage activity is concentrated in the Los Angeles Basin, Inland Empire, and Orange County.
-It is much lower in rural areas and in the Central Valley.
-QOZs tend to be located in low-to-moderate mortgage density areas, reinforcing the picture that they target historically underinvested communities.

 # **Synthesis of Findings**

 * Mortgage activity is strongly clustered, with QOZs located mainly in low activity areas.
 * Hotspot analysis shows limited alignment between QOZ locations and regions of strong investment.
-* Localized outlier tracts (especially High–Low) point to small pockets of possible redevelopment.
+* Localized outlier tracts point to small pockets of possible increased development.
 * Rent changes highlight rising economic pressure near many QOZ adjacent areas.
-* Development alignment differs by state: QOZs in Florida appear better positioned relative to new construction than those in California.
+* Development alignment differs by state.
+QOZs in Florida appear better positioned relative to new construction than those in California.

 # **Interpretation for QOZ Policy**